R4wizard/best-rap-sounds/README.md

-# better-rap-horn package
+# best-rap-sounds package

-Press 'f1' to hammer slam that rap horn
+Press 'f1','f2','f3,'f4' to hammer slam that different rap sounds.

+this was completely stolen from then better-rap-horn package, with absolutely no remorse.